thecwlzone/thecwlzone-4.0/content/posts/astro-deployment-to-nfsn.md

 showToC: true
 ---

-_The Astro framework has almost two dozen deployment strategies "baked in", but if you are using an "off brand" hosting company, you need to roll your own.
-Here's how I deployed an Astro blog site to NearlyFreeSpeech.net_

 ## Introduction

+The Astro framework has almost two dozen deployment strategies "baked in", but if you are using an "off brand" hosting company, you need to roll your own.
+Here's how I deployed an Astro blog site to NearlyFreeSpeech.net.

+## Using the Astro Framework

 I was looking for a way to freshen up my personal web site.
 I had been using [Middleman](https://middlemanapp.com/) for a long time, but it was starting to look a bit stale.
 Then I discovered [Astro](https://astro.build/).
 With a wealth of example [themes](https://astro.build/themes/) available to get me started, I decided to make the transition.